First-Year Law Student

 |Books & Supplies**||$4,456||$4,456||$4,456||$4,456||$4,456||$4,456|

 ** The budget includes the onetime $2,300 cost incurred for the purchase of a laptop computer.

 In terms of total costs, the S.J.
-Quinney College of Law is one of the most cost effective law schools in the country.
-Factors that explain this include Salt Lake City being a very reasonably priced metropolitan area in which to live, the law school’s commitment to debt management training, our generous need-based and merit-based scholarship program, and the University’s institutional policy on reclassifying non-residents for tuition purposes.
+Quinney College of Law is one of the most cost-effective law schools in the country.
+Factors that explain this include Salt Lake City being a very reasonably priced metropolitan area in which to live, the law school’s commitment to debt management training, our generous need-based and merit-based scholarship program.
 These factors help to keep our graduates average law school student loan debt among the lowest of ABA-approved law schools.
-The average debt for our Class of 2015 was $79,125—the third lowest among top 50 law schools.
+The average debt for our Class of 2017 was $79,813—the third lowest among top 50 law schools based on the national Class of 2016 data.
 So while the financial investment in law school is no doubt considerable, the Quinney College of Law is one of the most competitively priced programs in the country.